-You’ve made it through the rigorous interview process successfully and the organization has extended you an offer for employment.
+You’ve made it through the rigorous interview process successfully, and the organization has extended you an offer for employment.
 Congratulations!
-Now, it’s time to take a better look at what the offer includes.
+This is an exciting milestone, but before you accept, it’s important to carefully review the details of the offer.

-Here are some tips for understanding the job offer letter:
+Here are some tips for reviewing your job offer letter:

 Compensation